jolinacontado/jolinacontado/README.md

 - **LinkedIn:** https://www.linkedin.com/in/contado-jolina-m-undefined-a962952a2/
 - **Email:** jolinacontado28@gmail.com

-Feel free to connect with me!
-Let's code and create together! 🚀
+Please get in touch with me!
+Together, let's work on coding projects!